-I started to get involved in research since second year undergrad, and have worked at various labs on campus almost every summer since 2009.
+Besides becoming a professor (or design researcher in the industry), the primary motivation propelling my academic journey is trying to find practical ways to use my interdisciplinary training to support diverse society members in fulfilling their visions of good life.
+I started to get involved in research during the second year in undergrad, and have worked at various labs since then.
 From 2011 to 2014, I was a research assistant at the Responsive Architecture Design lab and a lead developer for its flagship project, the IM Blanky; a computational fabric capable of detecting motion, monitoring breathing patterns and sleep apnea, and relaying vital signs for clinical analysis.
 My work on the blanky was featured in the book “The Living, Breathing, Thinking Responsive Buildings of the Future” as well as the BBC, CTV, Domus, and Dezeen.
-I also worked on the micro-simulation and integrated urban modeling engine ILUTE at Cities Center, and on climate change modelling and scientific collaboration at the Department of Computer Science.
+I also worked on the micro-simulation and integrated urban modeling engine ILUTE at UofT’s Cities Center, and on climate change modelling and scientific collaboration at the Department of Computer Science (UofT).